 In order to maintain good standing within the Program, Scholars must attend the Summer Institute in person, participate in 8 workshops throughout the year (either from their home institution via the online option or in-person at their own travel expense to UMD), participate in monthly check-ins with their quantitative mentor, engage in peer discussions via the moderated social media group, make satisfactory progress on their chosen research proposal, and present their work in-person at the Capstone Conference at UMD at the end of their Scholar year.
+(NOTE: Due to COVID-19, the 2021 Summer Institute will be delivered online.)
 For individuals who are not making progress or participating within any of these areas, the graduate student liaisons will make contact and work to help support the Scholar in completing their activities.
 If the Scholar is then unable to participate, the Scholar may discuss exiting the program with their Quantitative Mentor.
 We understand that sometimes life happens, and every effort will be made to retain Scholars in the Program.
 The number one key to success in this Program is open and ongoing communication with your graduate student liaison and Quantitative Mentor.

 Though it should go without saying, any repeatedly disruptive or inappropriate behaviors in any aspect of the Program, including on social media, will not be tolerated.